mkeutgen/GeoPT-thesis/README.md

-# Master Thesis Repository
+# Statistical study of the GeoPT Database
 ## Description
-This is a GitHub repository for my thesis in statistics at KU Leuven.
-My thesis is named "statistical study of the GeoPT database".
-The main goal of this work is to investigate the compositional nature of geochemical data.
+This is a GitHub directory linked to my master thesis, "statistical study of the GeoPT database", which shall be submitted in 2022.
+The repository is structured as follows :

+1. data, this folder contains clean matrices of the rocks compositon.
+2. report, this folder contains the necessary .tex documents to compile the report.
-This repository contains both the data and the Rscripts used to conduct statistical analysis.
+3. src, this folder contains the necessary files of code (mainly written in R) to do the statistical analysis.

+## Objectives

+The objectives of this project are two-fold.
+On one hand this is about unveiling the errors structures of geochemical data and on the other hand about spotting outliers.